umod/docs/docs/games/rust/hooks/bookmark/OnBookmarkInput.md

 ## Usage

 * Called when input is received from a player who is using a computer station with a bookmark selected
-* Returning a non-null value overrides default behavior
+* Return a non-null value to override default behavior

 ## Examples